 Taxes represent the largest single source of revenue for state and local governments.
 Additional sources of state and local government revenue include intergovernmental transfers from the federal government, or from state to local governments, selective sales taxes, and direct charges for utilities, licenses, or entities such as higher education institutions and insurance trusts.
-For the 20-year period 1996-2015 state and local governments derived approximately 45 percent of revenues from taxes, 18 percent of revenues from the federal government, and approximately 25 percent from service and utility charges.
+Since 1996 state and local governments derived approximately 45 percent of revenues from taxes, 18 percent of revenues from the federal government, and approximately 25 percent from service and utility charges.

 State and local governments collect tax revenues from three primary sources: income, sales, and property taxes.
 Income and sales taxes make up the majority of combined state tax revenue, while property taxes are the largest source of tax revenue for local governments, including school districts.
 Tax revenues fluctuate in response to changes in economic conditions and tax policies.

 Source: U.S. Census Bureau & Rockefeller Institute of Government, compiled by NASRA